ePages-de/epages-docs/apps/install-app.md

 ePages makes a `GET` request to the **Application Callback URL** provided by the app developer.
 The required query parameters, see table below, will be automatically passed by ePages.

 {% callout warning SSL required! %}
-All requests must be https.
+All API access is over HTTPS.
 {% endcallout %}

 Example: